guyy1232/movie_genres_classifier/README.md

 - **F1 Score**: The F1 score is the harmonic mean of precision and recall and provides a balance between these two metrics.
 It is a common metric for evaluating classification models, including multi-label classifiers.

-### Threshold Optimization

-The notebook optimizes the threshold for making predictions from the model.
-This involves trying out different thresholds and evaluating the model's performance at each threshold to find the optimal one.

 ### Model Saving

-Finally, the notebook includes steps to save the trained model and the label binarizer for later use.
+Finally, the notebook includes steps to push the trained model to Hugging hub and save the label binarizer for later use.

 This notebook provides a comprehensive implementation of the Transformer-based approach for multi-label movie genre prediction, from data loading and preprocessing to model training, evaluation, and saving.